 - Hola VPN: You’d better say goodbye to this free VPN before you would say “hola.”
 Even if you think “yo no hablo español,” you will say “gracias” when we save you from all the possible and horrible risks our Hola VPN review warns you about with regard to this Israel-based possible scam.
 Many cybersecurity experts consider this free service resembling a malicious botnet in fact.
 Since the free users are exploited as exit nodes, being part of this rather shady “VPN” network has its own dangers.
 How about cyber criminals using your IP address to commit online frauds or do any other illegal activities?
 Sounds like fun?
 We don’t think so.
 This is why we advise you to steer away from Hola VPN as far as you can.

 - Betternet VPN: This free VPN scored very low on the online security and privacy front in our Betternet VPN review (4/10).
 Yet, some reviewers may actually recommend it as a free alternative for torrenting.
 For starters, this provider is based in Canada, a Five Eyes country.
 It keeps connection logs and has tracking libraries because of its third-party advertising.
 Betternet also has no kill switch, which makes it a liability when it comes to possible leaks.
 Since it doesn’t even support P2P file sharing, your BitTorrent or uTorrent experience would be rather painful with this free VPN.
-So, if you ask us, we would say: better not.
+So, if you ask us, we would say: if Betternet is your free VPN for Torrenting, you might as well go commando.

 Free VPN Alternatives for Torrenting